A History of Cambodia

 Now available at Angkor Database: the pdf version of David Chandler's book.

 About the Author

 David P. Chandler

 David Porter Chandler (1933) is an American historian and academic regarded as one of the foremost western scholars of Cambodia's modern history.
-He currently resides in Australia, where he is an emeritus professor at Monash University as well as an adjunct professor of Asian Studies at Georgetown University.
+He has been residing for many years in Australia, where he is an emeritus professor at Monash University as well as an adjunct professor of Asian Studies at Georgetown University.

 His bibliography includes A History of Cambodia (1983), The Tragedy of Cambodian History (1991), Brother Number One (1992), Facing the Cambodian Past (1996), Voices from S-21: Terror and History in Pol Pot's Secret Prison (1999).